yelaD/my-slip-box/Reference notes/Meditations.md

 25. Identify its purpose--what makes is what it is--and examine that.
 (Ignore its concrete form.)
 Then calculate that length of time that such a thing was meant to last.

+26. Endless suffering--all from not allowing the mind to do its job.
+Enough.

+27. When you face someone's insults, hatred, whatever... look at his soul.
+Get inside him.
+Look at what sort of person he is.
+You'll find you don't need to strain to impress him.
+    But you do have to wish him well.
+He's your closest relative.
+The gods assist him just as they do you--by signs and dreams and every other way--to get the things he wants.

+28. The world's cycles never change--up and down, from age to age.
+Either the world's intelligence wills each thing (if so, accept its will), or it exercised that will once--once and for all--and all else follows as a consequence (and if so, why worry?).
+    One way or another: atoms or unity.
+If it's God, all is well.
+If it's arbitrary, don't imitate it.
+    The earth will cover us all, and then be transformed in turn, and that too will change, ad infinitum.
+And that as well, ad infinitum.
+    Think about them: the waves of change and alteration, endlessly breaking.
+And see our brief mortality for what it is.

+29. The design of the world is like flood, sweeping all before it.
+The foolishness of them--little men busy with affairs of state, with philosophy--or what they think of as philosophy.
+Nothing but phlegm and mucus.
+    --Well, then what?
+    Do what nature demands.
+Get a move on--if you have it in you--and don't worry whether anyone will give you credit for it.
+And don't go expecting Plato's Republic; be satisfied with even the smallest progress, and treat the outcome of it all as unimportant.
+    Who can change their minds?
+And without that change, what is there but groaning, slavery, a pretense of obedience?
+Go on and cite Alexander, Philip, Demetrius or Phalerum.
+Whether they knew nature's will and made themselves it's student is for them to say.
+And if they preferred to play the king?
+Well, no one forced me to be their understudy.
+    The task of philosophy is modest and straightforward.
+Don't tempt me to presumption.

+30. To see them from above: the thousands of animal herds, the rituals, the voyages on calm or stormy seas, the different ways we come into the world, share it with one another, and leave it.
+Consider the lives led once by others, long ago, the lives to be led by others after you, the lives led even now, in foreign lands.
+How many people don't even know your name.
+How many will soon have forgotten it.
+How many offer you praise now--and tomorrow, perhaps, contempt.
+    That to be remembered is worthless.
+Like fame.
+Like everything.